 Community Engagement at NYU Florence

-NYU Florence offers students the option to integrate an experiential learning opportunity and become an active participant in the Florentine community through various off campus volunteer activities.
-Placements vary based upon the student’s availability, academic interests and language skill level.
+NYU Florence offers students the opportunity to engage with the Florentine community through off campus volunteer activities and placements which vary based on the student’s availability, academic interests and language skill level.

-- You can choose a sustained weekly interaction with a local school, or nonprofit association.
+- Sustained weekly interaction with a local school, or nonprofit association

 Some students choose to do both!
 The experience is well worth it!.